 “Posts about white people killing black people.
 Posts related to the George Floyd case.
 Posts related to Kim Potter’s trial.
 Posts related to other police/murder cases.
 Posts related to ‘white privilege.’”Affidavit-of-Attorney_MCRO_62-CR-21-6868_2023-04-12_20230420192546

-Continue to follow Unicorn Riot for updates on this case from the May 2 motion hearing and the May 17 sentencing hearing.
+Continue to follow Unicorn Riot for updates on this case.

 Cover image by Niko Georgiades for Unicorn Riot.